PredictiveEcology/LandWeb/README.md

 ```

 The code is mostly self-sufficient: additional packages than those below are needed, but will be installed automatically.
-See `03-packages.R` to see which additional packages will be used.

 #### Overview